-A conveyancer specialises in the legal aspects of transferring property while you might need to enlist the services of a solicitor for any other legal issues you encounter.
+A conveyancer specialises in the legal aspects of transferring property although it is worth noting you might need to enlist the services of a solicitor for any other legal issues you encounter.

 Some conveyancers will charge a flat fee while others will charge a sliding fee based on the value of the property sale price.
 Expect to pay anywhere between $1000 and $3000, depending on the complexity of the structure.

-This is insurance to protect you from any claims against the title of your property.
+Title insurance is essential to protect you from any claims against the title of your property.
 Expect to pay around $350.

 Stamp duty can be one of the biggest expenses property buyers may have to bear so it is crucial that you include these in your buying estimations.